Interaction-induced quantum spin Hall insulator in the organic Dirac electron system $\alpha$-(BEDT-TSeF)$_2$I$_3$: Background and Formulation

-We treat the effect of elastic scattering between electrons and the impurities originating from the lack and disorder of I$^{3-}$ molecules, using $T$-matrix approximation.
+where $\hat{G}^R({\bm k},\omega)$ is the retarded Green's function, which is obtained by the analytic continuation of the Matsubara frequency $i\varepsilon_n$ ($\varepsilon_n = (2n+1)\pi T$) to a real frequency $\omega$.
+We treated the effect of elastic scattering between electrons and the impurities originating from the lack and disorder of I$^{3-}$ molecules, using $T$-matrix approximation.
 The impurity potential term $H_{\rm imp}$ is defined by